Without standards there can be no kaizen, Taiichi Ohno.

 In this way, the team defines the process steps that take the product or features of the product to completion.
 This then becomes known as the ‘Definition of Done’.

-So, where the acceptance criteria for a User Story can be used to gauge if you’re building the right thing, the Definition of Done is a way to gauge are you building the thing right?
+So, where the acceptance criteria for a User Story can be used to gauge if we’re building the right thing, the Definition of Done is a way to gauge are we building the thing right?
 It defines the quality aspect of delivery.

 In setting up a Definition of Done, or any form of working agreement, accept that not every eventuality can be foreseen or catered for.
-It should be considered as a ‘living’ document, something that will mature and change as the team process matures and changes.
+We should consider it a ‘living’ document, something that will mature and change as the team process evolves and changes.

-If a potentially better way or working is found, it should be discussed with the group that are bound by the working agreement and a consensus (most people are happy) on whether to alter it should be reached.
-For most teams this happens during the retrospective meeting, but can also happen at any other time when the team gathers.
+If we discover a potentially better way of working, we should discuss it with the group that is bound by the working agreement, and a consensus (most people are happy) on whether to alter it should be reached.
+For most teams, this happens during the retrospective meeting but can also happen at any other time when the team gathers.